rivet-lang/rive/docs/01_code_structure.md

 ## Entry point

-In Rivet, the entry point of a program is a fntion named `main`.
+In Rivet, the entry point of a program is a function named `main`.
 ```rust
 fn main() {
     // code goes here